deepfield-xx/InPost-Coding-Task/README.md

     - Add image in the corner of the list cell
 - Create unit tests !!!

-All above tasks have been completed and you can find it in the code repository.
+All above tasks have been completed and you can find them in the code repository.

 During working on my solution I did introduce the following changes:
 - I reorganized the project structure
 - I introduced a couple of optimizations:
     - asking iOS to cache the rendered shadow
     - make all classes `final`
-    - using `[weak self]` inside callbacks in order to avoid me
+    - using `[weak self]` inside callbacks in order to avoid memory leaks

 In addition, I did pick the following extra tasks: